Complete Dynamic Logic of Communicating Hybrid Programs: Completeness

 \section{Completeness}

-\rref{thm:soundness} shows that \dLCHP's proof calculus is sound, \iest can only prove valid formulas.
+\rref{thm:soundness} shows that \dLCHP's proof calculus is sound, \iest every provable formula is valid.
 This section is concerned with the converse question whether every valid \dLCHP formula is provable in the calculus.
-Since integer arithmetic is definable in \dLCHP's subset \dL \cite[Theorem 2]{DBLP:journals/jar/Platzer08}, Gödel's incompleteness theorem \cite{Goedel1931} stands in the way of a complete and effective axiomatization.
-The standard way to evaluate the deductive power of a proof calculus nevertheless is to prove completeness relative to an oracle logic \cite{Cook1978, Harel1977}.
+Since Gödel's incompleteness theorem \cite{Goedel1931} applies to \dLCHP's subset \dL \cite[Theorem 2]{DBLP:journals/jar/Platzer08}, there cannot be a complete and effective axiomatization for \dLCHP either.
+The standard way to evaluate the deductive power of a proof calculus nevertheless is to prove completeness relative to an oracle logic~\cite{Cook1978, Harel1977}.

-Completeness is already challenging for hybrid systems \cite{DBLP:journals/logcom/Platzer08,DBLP:conf/lics/Platzer12b}.
-The completeness of \dLCHP becomes even more challenging due to parallel interactions of hybrid systems that are subtly interlocked in synchronized communication and time.
-Further, \dLCHP is a modal logic for ac-reasoning, and modularly builds proof principles for parallel systems from modal logic fundamentals and the parallel injection axiom.
-This promising development, however, would be of deceptive insight if the modal logic perspective and modularity were only possible due to incompleteness.
-The central contribution of this article is a positive answer to the completeness question: We prove \dLCHP complete relative to two oracle logics including that parallel hybrid systems are proof-theoretically equivalent to hybrid systems.
-Neither parallelism nor ac-reasoning add to \dLCHP in a way making reasoning truly harder than for hybrid systems.
-The modal logic viewpoint onto ac-reasoning cannot only remain because of completeness but is ultimately justified.

-\rref{thm:com-fod-completeness} in \rref{sec:com-fod-completeness} shows that \dLCHP is complete relative to the first-order logic of communication traces and differential equation properties \comFOD.
-This result importantly proves the adequacy of \dLCHP's calculus to deconstruct every valid statement about CHPs into statements about communication traces and continuous change.
-This includes that modal ac-reasoning and the parallel injection axiom are indeed enough for safety of parallel CHPs and that we correctly lifted induction and convergence from dynamic logic to ac-reasoning.
-For non-parallel program constructs, the proof successfully lifts standard reasoning \cite{DBLP:journals/jar/Platzer17} to ac-modalities.
-For parallel CHPs, the proof adds a complete and modular reasoning pattern.
-Thanks to modularity unnecessary parts of this pattern may be dropped while reasoning on concrete formulas making the pattern a practical reasoning strategy.

-\rref{thm:fod-completeness} in \rref{sec:fod-completeness} shows that \dLCHP is even complete relative to the subset of \comFOD without communication traces, the first-order logic of differential equation properties \cite{DBLP:journals/jar/Platzer08} FOD.
-As a major consequence, \dLCHP proof-theoretically aligns with \dL, which is complete relative to FOD as well \cite[Thoerem 3]{DBLP:journals/jar/Platzer08}.
-Intuitively speaking, parallel hybrid systems can be proven correct whenever hybrid systems and continuous systems can be proven correct.
-Further, completeness relative to discrete systems \cite[Theorem 8]{DBLP:conf/lics/Platzer12b} and relative decidability results carry over to \dLCHP \cite[Theorem 11]{DBLP:conf/lics/Platzer12b}.
-The proof of \rref{thm:fod-completeness} modularly builds on top of \rref{thm:com-fod-completeness} only proving equiexpressiveness of \comFOD and FOD (\rref{prop:com-fod-to-fod} in \rref{sec:fod-completeness}).
-This modular structure of \rref{thm:fod-completeness} separates the rather technical encoding of traces as properties of continuous systems in \rref{thm:fod-completeness} from the construction of sufficient invariants and variation for loops and verification conditions for parallel CHPs in \rref{thm:com-fod-completeness}.